Fibertex Nonwovens acquires newly built spunlace production site in the US

 “We will exploit the advantages of now having Fibertex Nonwovens production sites located in the most important markets in Europe, Africa, South and North America,” said Jørgen Bech Madsen, CEO of Fibertex Nonwovens.
 “At the same time, we will make full use of the our global product development capabilities, which has contributed to some of the most recent technological breakthroughs.
 We therefore see a great potential in investing in further growth.”

 The seller is the Turkish nonwovens manufacturer, Mogul, which established the production site in South Carolina in 2016.
-The South Carolina plant has a production line with the latest spunlacing technology, a relatively advanced method of production, where the fibers of the non-woven textiles are entangled using high-speed jets of water.
+The South Carolina plant has a production line with the latest spunlace technology, a relatively advanced method of production, where the fibres of the non-woven textiles are entangled using high-speed jets of water.
 Fibertex Nonwovens has many years of positive experience with this technology, which is increasingly gaining traction in the nonwovens industry worldwide.

 “We have been offered to acquire the production site as Mogul wants to focus on its Madaline (TM) product and new innovative nonwovens in Turkey,” said Madsen.
 “The line has been built in accordance with state-of-the-art production principles and already operates in a fully reliable manner.
 In this way, we save time and money compared to a greenfield investment in North America, where the market is currently undergoing rapid growth.”